-Unless a reader has already established an interest in a topic or finds the article particularly useful, they’re not going to click on your sponsored post—and, even if they do, they’re not going to read it when written in the first person.
+Unless a reader has already established an interest in a topic or your brand, they’re not going to click on your sponsored post — and if they do, they’re less likely to keep reading if the article focuses too much on your brand.

 There’s a time and a place for using “I” and “we.”
-On your homepage for instance, using “we” can humanize your brand.
-But in this case, a user has entered your website by choice and already has an interest in learning more about your company.
+On your homepage, for instance, using “we” can humanize your brand.
+But in the case of a sponsored content article, users want to read something relevant and useful to them, such as: